George S. Cook: Biography

 Cook was born on February 23, 1819, in Stamford, Connecticut, and was orphaned at an early age.
 He began his work life in the mercantile business but was unsuccessful.
 He later moved to New Orleans and was studying fine art when daguerrotype photography was introduced in the United States in 1839.
 He became fascinated by this new technique and became interested in photography.

 After running a gallery in New Orleans, for ten years he traveled throughout the South, and other major cities.
 He briefly settled in one city after another.
 He would establish a studio in a town, train photographers, sell the studio to a promising student, and move on.

-Cook finally settled permanently with his wife Elizabeth in Charleston, South Carolina, in 1849; their first son George LaGrange Cook (1849-1919) was born that year.
+Cook settled with his wife Elizabeth in Charleston, South Carolina, in 1849.
+Their first son, George LaGrange Cook (1849-1919), was born that year.
 When war came, the senior Cook recorded the effect of the American Civil War on the city.
 He took the first ever combat photograph in 1863, made during a visit to Fort Sumter, when he captured an image of Union ironclads firing on Fort Moultrie.

 Elizabeth Cook died in 1864.
 Cook soon remarried, to her niece Lavinia Pratt, and had additional children with her, including a second son.

 Cook had one more move to make, in 1880 to Richmond, Virginia, the state capital.
 There he bought the Anderson studio, along with many images, and operated his own studio for the next two decades.
 He continued to specialize in studio portraits and to work primarily with glass-plate negatives.

-Both of his sons, George LaGrange Cook and Huestis P. Cook (1868-1951), became professional photographers, too.
-George had gotten established before Cook decided to move to Richmond, and he took over his father's studio in Charleston, operating it for another decade.
+Both of his sons, George LaGrange Cook and Huestis P. Cook (1868-1951), became professional photographers.
+George had established himself before Cook decided to move to Richmond.
+He took over his father's studio in Charleston and operated it for another decade.
 After the 1886 Charleston earthquake, George L. Cook took a series of images of its effects in the city.
 About 1890, the younger George moved to Richmond.

 In addition to his own photographs, Cook amassed a large collection of photographs by others of political figures, Richmond and other areas of the South, landscapes and buildings.
 He died on November 27, 1902.